trinhxuann/deltadata/README.md

 ```

 The function will provide the requested data directly into R if all the
 arguments are provided.
-Since it is difficult to know what data is
-available for a gage of interest, the function also provide metadata for
-the station if only station argument is specified, e.g.,
-`pullCDEC(station = "MAL")`.

 ## Conclusion

 The `deltadata` package aims to provide workflow functions to
 efficiently work with IEP survey data.
 In this vignette, we explored how
-to use this package to replicate portions of the SLS QAQC pipeline.
+to use the package to replicate portions of the SLS QAQC pipeline.
 Function `bridgeAccess` is a convenient wrapper to connect to an Access
 database, allowing us to pull out relational tables of interest.
 The
 function can also access the relationship schema, which can be used to
 guide the joining process of our relational tables of interest via
 `schemaJoin()`.
 Once these relational tables are read into R, we can
-leverage R package to QAQC our data.
-The `deltadata` specifically
+leverage R packages to QAQC our data.
+The `deltadata` provides several
-provides several QAQC functions: 1) `plotGPS()` and `gpsOutlier()` to
+niche QAQC functions: 1) `plotGPS()` and `gpsOutlier()` to explore
-explore outlying GPS coordinates based on the distance from the
+outlying GPS coordinates based on the distance from the theoretical, and
-theoretical, and 2) compare water quality data to the nearest CDEC
+2) compare water quality data to the nearest CDEC station via
-station via `popCDEC()`.
+`popCDEC()`.

 There may be additional functionalities added to this package in the
 future.
 If you have any suggestions or encounter any bugs, please feel